RuqiBai/mixture_flow/README.md

 python main.py
 ```
 ## Summary
 I will continue to try to make this idea work.
-Currently, it seems that the learning is very sensitive to hyperparameters.
+Currently, it seems that the learning is very sensitive to hyperparameters like the learning rate, tuning parameter and how to initialize the gaussian parameters.
+While my greedy search for these parameter, I will review more literature and think this problem mathematically.